 “Took a one-year career break to pursue further education in data science.”

-Being transparent and addressing gaps upfront reassures potential employers that there are valid reasons for them.
+Being transparent and addressing gaps upfront reassures potential employers that there are valid reasons for them. - Focus on Transferable Skills

 If you are switching industries or are early in your career, focus on transferable skills that apply across roles and industries.
 Skills like communication, project management, data analysis, or leadership are valuable in most fields.
-For example, if you are transitioning from sales to marketing, highlight how your ability to engage clients and understand customer needs can directly contribute to marketing strategies.
+For example, if you are transitioning from sales to marketing, highlight how your ability to engage clients and understand customer needs can directly contribute to marketing strategies. - Avoid Clichés and Overused Phrases

 Terms like “hard-working,” “team player,” or “detail-oriented” are overused and can weaken your CV.
-Instead, demonstrate these qualities through examples:
+Instead, demonstrate these qualities through examples:- Instead of “team player,” you could say: “Collaborated with cross-functional teams to achieve a 20% increase in project efficiency.”

-This provides evidence of your skills rather than relying on generic phrases.
+This provides evidence of your skills rather than relying on generic phrases. - Be Honest

 Honesty is critical when crafting your CV.
 Don’t exaggerate or fabricate your qualifications or experiences.
 Not only is this unethical, but it could also lead to issues later on during the interview process or employment.
-If you have gaps or limited experience in an area, address them honestly and focus on your willingness to learn and grow.
+If you have gaps or limited experience in an area, address them honestly and focus on your willingness to learn and grow. - Use Active Voice

 Always use an active voice to describe your responsibilities and achievements.
-Action-oriented language is more impactful than passive voice, making your accomplishments sound more authoritative and direct.
+Action-oriented language is more impactful than passive voice, making your accomplishments sound more authoritative and direct. - Keep it Updated and Future-Focused

 Regularly update your CV as you gain new skills, certifications, or experiences.
 Additionally, keep a future-oriented approach—frame your experiences in a way that demonstrates how they’ve prepared you to solve challenges in future roles.
 Employers appreciate forward-thinking candidates who demonstrate potential for growth and future contributions to the company.